uh-dcm/qualitative-research-and-computers/docs/closed-coding/discovertext.md

 ### Importing documents.

-DiscoveryText allows importing several documents (as text files), or a spreadsheet collection of data.
+DiscoverText allows importing several documents (as text files), or a spreadsheet collection of data.
 These collections are known as **Data Archives**, from which you can created **Buckets** and **Data sets** which are subsets of filtered data.
 Data sets are needed in the coding stage.